-- Follow any guidelines.
-Follow any formatting, length and content guidelines provided by your prospective school or non-profit organization.
+Follow any guidelines.
+Follow any formatting, length and content guidelines provided by your prospective school or nonprofit.
 If the organization does not provide any details, write approximately 1/2 to one page of text with a basic 12-point font, such as Times New Roman or Arial.

-- Write with personality.
-Your interests, feelings and perspectives are unique, so writing about them is a good way to separate your letter from others.
+Write with personality.
 Write in a natural voice that reflects how you would speak to your recipient if they were in a room with you.
 Include interesting details that help your motivation letter stand out from others.
 Humor can be misinterpreted, so opt for a more serious tone.

-- Use accessible language.
-Accessible language that readers can easily understand is best for motivation letters.
+Use accessible language.
 Identify any unnecessarily complex terms or jargon when you are proofreading and replace them with simpler words.
 Write short, active sentences that cannot be misinterpreted.

 Motivation letter template